 Colorado Springs is the second largest city in the state of Colorado.
 It is located in the northeastern tip of the south central region of the state and is in a beautiful area surrounded by mountains and alpine trees.
 It is also referred to as "America's Olympic City" because it is the location of the United States Olympic Training Center.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Sonoma is $176, while the average daily cost in Colorado Springs is $124.
+The average daily cost (per person) in Sonoma is $219, while the average daily cost in Colorado Springs is $155.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Sonoma and Colorado Springs in more detail.
+While every person is different, these costs are an average of past travelers in each destination.
+What follows is a categorical breakdown of travel costs for Sonoma and Colorado Springs in more detail.